riccardokhm/Human-Monitoring-Technologies/README.md

   ### Bangles Js / Puck js.
   <span style="color: cyan;"> This project aims at using Espruino based open-source devices to track and monitor the human posture by creating an affordable technological motion capture setup and to give feedback or contextual alerts to operators with a GUI</span>

   ### AI Algorithms for Stress and pattern identification
-  <span style="color: magenta;">Research on AI algorithm for the on-time analysis of human-related physiological signals for the identification of stress condition or recursive pattern.
+  <span style="color: red;">Research on AI algorithms for the on-time analysis of human-related physiological signals for the identification of stress condition or recursive pattern.
 Semantic </span>

   ### Empatica E4 EDA signal processing